prithvik1969/Equity-ETF-Screener/README.md

 ## Contributing & contact

 Contributions and improvements welcome — open an issue or PR.
 For questions or to reproduce the Pantomath results, contact: `prithvik1969` (GitHub) or [prithvik1969@gmail.com](mailto:prithvik1969@gmail.com).

----

-Would you like this converted into a ready-to-save `README.md` file (I can generate the file content for you), or tailored to a slightly more technical audience (add code snippets and exact factor formulas)?